doehyeonlee/doehyeonlee.github.io/index.md

 ## About Me

-I am a MS student at Seoul National University
+I am a MS student in Information Management Lab at Seoul National University

 ## Research Interests